ShibePrime/shibe-cogs/README.md

 > If it has any library dependencies, type ``pip3 install [library_name]`` in git.
 >
 > Once the module has loaded up, type yes.

+# Cog Descriptions
+**ShibeBot**
+> This is where I slam a bunch of random code into a single cog and hope it works.
+Tons of specific commands that are only relevant on a certain server.
+Not intended for general use.

+**InsertFutureCogsHere**
+> This is where I'll tell you what the next cog I make does.